PVA Theatre Arts

 Due to the intense study and commitment required for one PVA program, it is difficult and challenging to complete two PVA programs during your high school career.
 Depending on academic course needs and schedules, participating in two PVA streams may be possible.
 Requests will be handled on an individual basis and should be discussed with teachers at the audition/interview.

-Q: When do PVA Theatre Arts students take Professional Development in the Arts 35?
+- When do PVA Theatre Arts students take Professional Leadership in the Arts / Entrepreurial Artist 35?

-PD 35 is a five credit, self-directed course that does not run during the regular school day.
-Students will experience a combination of teacher-directed assignments and activities combined with student-directed or on-line projects.
-PD 35 sessions usually occur at lunch or after school for theatre arts students, and it involves the creation of a final grade 12 portfolio.
-Students will learn about drama related careers and will attend workshops and meet local artists.
-All course requirements for PD in the Arts 35 will be completed outside the regular timetable.
+All PVA students are required to complete either Leadership in the Arts 35 or Entrepreneurial Artist (Junior Achievement).
+These self-directed courses run outside the regular school day.
+Students will experience a combination of teacher-directed assignments/activities combined with student-directed and/or on-line projects and will learn about drama related careers, attend workshops and meet local artists.
 For PVA Theatre Arts students, this course begins in grade 10 and finishes at the end of grade 12 with a final exit interview and portfolio celebration.

 Our goal is to encourage young actors to develop a broad range of skills that include both singing and dancing.
 Instruction in these areas will be non-threatening and will provide a strong foundation for all students regardless of their previous experience or comfort level.
 In auditions, potential candidates do not need to be highly skilled at either singing or dancing.